jermafenser/doom64-dc/README.md

     cd ~/doom64-dc
     make cdi

+This will produce an output file `doom64.cdi` in `~/doom64-dc`.

-If you have both `mksdiso` and `mkdcdisc` installed, you can use the `sdiso` build target to create an ISO suitable for loading from SD card with Dreamshell ISO loader.
+If you have both `mkisofs` installed, you can use the `dsiso` build target to create an ISO suitable for loading from SD card or hard drive with Dreamshell ISO loader.

     cd ~/doom64-dc
-    make sdiso
+    make dsiso

+This will produce an output file `doom64.iso` in `~/doom64-dc`.

 **Alternative instructions for disc image generation on Windows**